hamidrgh/EnsembleTools/source/Global_analysis.rst

 Asphericity distribution
 ---------------------------
-The asphericity the measure of deviation from the spherical shape of a molecule.
-It indicates how much a molecule differs from the ideal spherical form.
-A protein with an asphericity greater than zero is generally more elongated or flattened compared to a sphere.
+Asphericity is a measure of how much a molecule deviates from a perfect spherical shape.
+It indicates the extent to which a molecule is elongated or flattened compared to an ideal sphere.
+A protein with an asphericity value greater than zero is generally more elongated or less symmetric than a sphere.

-In order to obtain this values, frits of all the gyration tensor is computed for each frame of the trajectory,then eigenvalues of this tensor, which indicate the principal moments of inertia and reflect the molecule's shape and symmetry, are sorted in ascending order.
+To calculate asphericity, the gyration tensor is first computed for each frame of the trajectory.
+The eigenvalues of this tensor, which represent the principal moments of inertia and provide insights into the molecule's shape and symmetry, are then sorted in ascending order.

-Finally asphericity is then computed using the formula:
+Finally, asphericity is calculated using the following formula:

 .. math::